DigitalHarborFoundation/whisperx-on-aws-fargate/README.md

 For local development:
  - Install [Poetry](https://python-poetry.org/docs/)
  - Install [FFmpeg](https://ffmpeg.org/)
- - Install dependencies, for example using make: `make install`
+ - Install dependencies, using make: `make install`

-Not all of the Python dependencies are in the pyproject.toml dependency list, since it wasn't clear to the developers how to include some of the more complex deps (i.e. pytorch and whisperx).
+Not all of the Python dependencies are in the pyproject.toml dependency list, since it wasn't clear to the developers how to include some of the more complex deps (i.e. PyTorch and WhisperX).

 ## Execution